shngli/Database-apps/README.md

 Basic XQuery codes to query XML documents.

 ###SQL:
 Lecture notes, SQL codes and quizzes on the basics of database applications.
+See Jennifer Widom's [Stanford CS145 Introduction to Databases](http://web.stanford.edu/class/cs145/) for updated course materials.

 ###References:
 1. **Learning PHP, MySQL, JavaScript, and CSS: A Step-by-Step Guide to Creating Dynamic Websites (Second Edition)** by Robin Nixon.